S-Humble/Bootcamp-code-examples/README.md

 **[Task 11 -  _Datastes and dataframes_](https://github.com/S-Humble/Bootcamp-code-examples/tree/main/Tasks/Task%2011)**

+Working with dataframes including finding ways to identify and select certain rowns and columns using .iloc[:]

 **[Task 12 - _Data visualisation_](https://github.com/S-Humble/Bootcamp-code-examples/tree/main/Tasks/Task%2012)**

+Basics of data visualisation using Seaborn and Matplotlib for the 'Cars93' dataset.
+Creating and analysing box plots, histograms, line and bar plots.

 **[Task 13 - _Data cleaning_](https://github.com/S-Humble/Bootcamp-code-examples/tree/main/Tasks/Task%2013)**

+Manipulating and cleaning data in a dataframe.
+Using .strip(), .lower() etc. for initial cleaning of unformated country labels.
+Basic use of Fuzzywuzzy to identify close matches and similarity between database inputs.

 **[Task 14 - _Data preprocessing_]()**

 **[Task 15 - _Exploratory data analysis_](https://github.com/S-Humble/Bootcamp-code-examples/tree/main/Tasks/Task%2015)**

+Data pre-processing and EDA task.
+Identifying which columns to keep for analysis, encoding binary features using LabelEncoder().

+Used heatmaps to identify correlation between features and using this to design plots for analysis.

 ## Machine learning
 **[Task 17 - _Simple linear regression and machine learning_](https://github.com/S-Humble/Bootcamp-code-examples/tree/main/Tasks/Task%2017%20-%20Linear%20regression)**